 Step 3 – Configure pfSense OpenVPN on Linux Client

 Now it’s time to create a VPN Connection in Linux Mint and Import our Configuration File.
-On Mint, left-click on the Network Symbol on the lower right corner.
+On Mint, left-click on the Network Symbol in the lower right corner.
 Choose Network Connections.
 Click on the + on the lower left corner of the new Window and select Import a Saved VPN configuration and hit Create.

 Navigate to your Downloads Folder and select the extracted Viscosity.visc folder.
 In there, select the config.conf.
 After you selected the file, enter your Username and Password and click on Save.

-Everything should have been set-up correctly from the config file.
+Everything should have been set up correctly from the config file.
 You shouldn’t need to adjust any other settings.

 Step 4 – Enable the VPN Connection

-Your last Step is simply clicking on the Network Symbol in the lower right corner again and enabling the VPN Connection you just set up.
+Your last step is simply clicking on the Network Symbol in the lower right corner again and enabling the VPN Connection you just set up.
 This should successfully connect your OpenVPN connection.

 1 thought on “Configure pfSense OpenVPN on Linux Client Step-by-Step”